 - Is the method based on the RNA directed sequencing?

 - Define the sequencing protocol depending on the target RNA modification (transient or not-transient).
-In case of data from public databases, carefully look at the method used to generate them.
+In case of using data from public databases, carefully look at the method used to generate them.

 - Prefer profiling methods allowing the detection of RNA modifications at single nucleotide level.